-October 31st, 2017 marks the 500th anniversary of Reformation Day.
+October 31st, 2017 marked the 500th anniversary of Reformation Day.
 Fun, right?
 Check out my young adult novel on Martin Luther, When Lightning Struck!: The Story of Martin Luther.
 You can download a family discussion guide and a teen Martin Luther unit study over at the book page.
 You can also preview portions of the book by hitting the “Preview” button in the graphic below.

 You can read portions of my teen novel, When Lightning Struck!: The Story of Martin Luther by clicking the “Preview” tab above!